Vegetable and Small Fruit IPM Working Group

-Launched in 2002, the Vegetable IPM Working Group has comprised 15 stakeholders from 7 states, including growers, Extension professionals, researchers, food industry representatives, and agricultural consultants who foster the development and use of IPM as a means to achieve ecological and economic sustainability of vegetable farms in the Northeast.
+Launched in 2002, the Vegetable and Small Fruit IPM Working Group includes growers, Extension professionals, researchers, food industry representatives, and agricultural consultants who foster the development and use of IPM as a means to achieve ecological and economic sustainability of vegetable farms in the Northeast.
 The working group has

 - set research and extension priorities for vegetables in the region;